marcpaterno/spack_retreat/remaining_work.md

 :

-* ☑ The existing infrastructure for uploading UPS packages, bundle configurations, and manifests, and Spack `spack.yaml` files may be leveraged to upload and provide indexed HTTPS access to `spack.lock` files.
+* ☑ The existing infrastructure for uploading UPS packages, bundle configurations, and manifests, and Spack `spack.yaml`{.console} files may be leveraged to upload and provide indexed HTTPS access to `spack.lock`{.console} files.

 * ☐ A naming convention must be conceived and implemented to enable unambiguous identification of fully concretized environment